Godsbeloved2420/Bike_Purchase_Analysis/README.md

 b) determine the relationship between distance travelled by cummuters and bike purchase.

-c) Relationship between age bracket and bike purchase.
+c) visualize the relationship between age bracket and bike purchase.

 ### 2.2.
 Context: